mczimmermann/cs291-project3/README.md

 - Entry in the routes.rb file for actions
 - Tests

-### Expert Controller
-- Users JWT for token based authentication
-- ExpertController file
-  - Actions: TO DO
-- Entry in the routes.rb file for actions
-- Tests

 ### Auth Controller
 - Uses session cookie for authentication where needed (register and login do not require auth)
 - AuthController file
   - Actions: TO DO
 - Entry in the routes.rb file for actions
 - Tests

-# TO DO: (in general order)

 ### UpdatesController
 - Users JWT for token based authentication